Budlee/Kings-bootcamp/Task-1/README.md

 ## [Variables](https://www.tutorialspoint.com/python/python_variable_types.htm)

-Variables are a symbol that represents a value.
+Variables are a symbol, or name, that represents a value.
 We can assign items to values to variables:

 ```python
 number_1 = 2